From Self-Reported Controls to Verifiable System State

 See it in action

-Explore how HATS works for underwriters, brokers, and policyholders — or review the trust framework.
+Explore how HATS works for underwriters, brokers, and policyholders — or review the trustless verification standard.

 HATS produces verifiable control-state evidence.
 Insurers use it — H33 does not make underwriting or coverage decisions.